allegro/dotnet-utils/src/Allegro.Extensions.DependencyCall/README.md

     )
 ```

-`assemblies` is optional collection of your application code, that will be scanned with `Scrutor` to register all `DependencyCall` instances.
+`assemblies` is an optional collection of your application code base, that will be scanned with `Scrutor` to register all `DependencyCall` instances.
 If not provided it will scan code from `AppDomain.CurrentDomain`.

 ### Advanced usage

-`DependencyCall` api delivers some additional concepts that should be considered by developers.
+`DependencyCall` API delivers some additional concepts that should be considered by developers.

 **Call timeout**

-We are using `CancellationToken` approach.
-It is possible to deliver external `CancellationToken` (ex. from api request):
+We are using the `CancellationToken` approach.
+It is possible to deliver external `CancellationToken` (ex. from API request):

 ```c#
 Task<TResponse> Dispatch<TResponse>(IRequest<TResponse> request, CancellationToken? cancellationToken = null);
 ```

-By default we assume that operations longer than **5 seconds** from user perspective are too long and call will be cancelled after this time.
+By default, we assume that operations longer than **5 seconds** from the user perspective are too long and the call will be canceled after this time.
-Of course this cancellation token is passed to `Execute` and `Fallback` method so it is developer decision at the end.
+The cancellation token is passed to the `Execute` and `Fallback` methods so it is the developer's decision in the end.

-To change default timeout value:
+To change the default timeout value:

 ```c#
 protected override TimeSpan CancelAfter { get; } = TimeSpan.FromSeconds(10);